Fredrik-Reinholdsen/Advanced-Deep-Learning---D7047E-Course/README.md

 3. Run previous exercise with Adam optimizer, command: python template/RunMe.py --dataset-folder toy_datasets/CIFAR10 --seed42 --ignoregit --no-cuda --optimizer-name Adam.
 Resulting Accuracy: 60.45 %

 4. Run previous exercise with Adam optimizer, command: python template/RunMe.py --dataset-folder toy_datasets/CIFAR10 --seed42 --ignoregit --no-cuda --optimizer-name Adam --model-name CNN_basic_copy.
 Resulting Accuracy: 52.94 %

+#Exercise 3: t-SNE vs. PCA
+In this exercise a basic CNN model has been trained for 10 epochs on the MNIST dataset.
+Then PCA and t-SNE have been applied to visualize what the network has learned